-Matthieu Vandame, one of the core members of the crew, returns to the France SailGP Team for Season 2 as a grinder, alongside fellow grinders Timothé Lapauw and Olivier Herlerdant.
+Matthieu Vandame, one of the core members of the French team, returned to the crew for Season 2 as a grinder, alongside fellow grinders Timothé Lapauw and Olivier Herlerdant.

 At 11-years-old, Vandame put in his first tacks at the legendary Cataschool in the Gulf of Morbihahn, where he rubbed shoulders with some of France’s top multihull sailors.